 Your pattern of forgiveness across the five situations probably gives some important clues about your general willingness to forgive other people, or your dispositional forgiveness.
 Berry and his collaborators presented some good evidence that their scale measures people's general tendencies to forgive.
 Across the various studies that they did to develop and validate this scale, published in the Personality and Social Psychology Bulletin, the evidence suggested that people who were disinclined to forgive were more likely to be prone to anger, anxiety, and other negative emotions.
 Furthermore, there seemed to be a small, positive relationship between willingness to forgive in these situations and the personality trait of agreeableness.
 Agreeable people are more good-natured, so this may suggest that forgiving people are also likely to be high in empathy, compassion, and trust.The Transgression Related Interpersonal Motivations Inventory

-The following five items comprise their Revenge scale: (1) I'll make him/her pay; (2) I wish that something bad would happen to him/her; (3) I want him/her to get what he/she deserves; (4) I'm going to get even; and (5) I want to see him/her hurt and miserable.
+The following five items comprise their Revenge scale: (1) I'll make them pay; (2) I wish that something bad would happen to them; (3) I want them to get what they deserve; (4) I'm going to get even; and (5) I want to see them hurt and miserable.

-The following seven items make up their Avoidance scale: (1) I keep as much distance between us as possible; (2) I live as if he/she doesn't exist, isn't around; (3) I don't trust him/her; (4) I find it difficult to act warmly toward him/her; (5) 1 avoid him/her; (6) I cut off the relationship with him/her; and (7) I withdraw from him/her.
+The following seven items make up their Avoidance scale: (1) I keep as much distance between us as possible; (2) I live as if they don't exist, aren't around; (3) I don't trust them; (4) I find it difficult to act warmly toward them; (5) 1 avoid them; (6) I cut off the relationship with them; and (7) I withdraw from them.

 One of the ways these investigators validated the TRIM scale was to examine how the scale predicts qualities of people's relationships.
 It is likely that tendencies to forgive have important implications for personal relationships, and their study supported this.
 People's revenge and avoidance motivations (TRIM scores) were predictive of their relationship satisfaction.
 People who tended to forgive reported greater relationship quality, and also greater commitment to relationships.
 The authors summarized that "these findings gave some encouraging support for our conceptualization of forgiving as a motivational transformation that occurs more readily in satisfactory, committed relationships."